2023 Best Value Linguistics & Literature Schools in Oregon

 Best Oregon Schools for Affordable Quality in Linguistics & Literature

-Our 2023 rankings named Portland State University the best value school in Oregon for linguistics and comparative literature students.
-Located in the city of Portland, Portland State University is a public school with a fairly large student population.
+Our analysis found Portland State University to be the best value school for linguistics and comparative literature students who want to pursue a degree in Oregon.
+Located in the large city of Portland, Portland State University is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Portland State University are $9,807 a year.
 Comparative Literature majors at Portland State University take out an average of $34,427 in student loans while working on their egree.

-Read full report on Linguistics & Comparative Literature at Portland State University
+Full Linguistics & Comparative Literature at Portland State University Report

 Request Information

-In-state tuition fees for undergraduate students at UO are $13,856 per year.
+The average tuition and fees for an in-state undergraduate at UO are $13,856 a year.
 On average, comparative literature graduates from UO take out $24,707 in student loans while working on their degree.

 Request Information